 To be completely honest, my career as a personal injury attorney didn’t stem from some grand, noble epiphany.
 I simply made the decision to go to law school because I wanted a good education and a promising career.
 After that, I fell into the field of personal injury because that happened to be where I found work after law school.
 Even then, it took a little while before the gravity of my new position really hit me.

-I was a young attorney, handling one of my first injury cases.
+I was a young attorney, still making my way in the world, and handling one of my first injury cases.
 The woman I was representing was a meter maid who tore her Achilles tendon and had to miss a lot of work as a result.
 She was struggling financially, she was overwhelmed by stress, and she was in physical pain to boot.
-The moment the judge declared the verdict in her favor, though, it seemed as though all of those stresses melted away.
-She stood up, bawling, and gave me an enormous hug.
+The moment the judge declared the verdict in her favor, she stood up, bawling, and gave me an enormous hug.
 It was only then that I truly began to appreciate just how much of a difference my work can make.

 There are many rewarding aspects of my work, but to this day, I truly believe that the greatest feeling in the world is being able to look at a client after winning their case and saying, “It’s over.
 You’re taken care of.”

 Lawyers tend to get a bad rap because of certain social stigmas, but at the end of the day, our work is really just about helping people.